aa4cc/The-Frenkel-Kontorova-laboratory-model/docs/building-instructions-HW.md

 ---
 layout: page
 title: Hardware assembly
-subtitle: A step-by-step guide (site under construction)
+subtitle: A step-by-step guide (under construction)
 ---
 The complete bill of materials needed for the whole model is [here](https://aa4cc.github.io/The-Frenkel-Kontorova-laboratory-model/bill-of-materials).

 The assembly guide shows, how to make following things:
-1. Frame
+- Frame
-2. Pendulum segment
+- Pendulum segment
-3. Motor segment
+- Motor segment
-4. FPGA shield
+- FPGA shield
-5. Miscellaneous
+- Miscellaneous

-# 1. Frame
+# Frame
 The frame is constructed from three aluminum profiles 40x40, 8 mm slot I-TYPE.
 The configuration and recommended lengths for 20 pendulums with two motors are depicted in the following figure:

 ![config_alu_profile](img/ipe_alu_frame.png)

-# 2. Pendulum segment
+# Pendulum segment
 The pendulum segment is designed as a combination of off-the-shelf and 3D-printed components.

 ## Requirements